beaconfire-training-de/BFS_DE_Kafka_team2/README.md

 ### employees table
 - Identical schema to source employees table
-- No trigger — destination is write target for the Kafka consumer
+- No trigger: destination is write target for the Kafka consumer